rabbiabatool/internship/README.md

 # internship
-week 4  task of internship program
+week 5, 6 , 7 and 8  task of internship program